-The Rotterdams Philharmonisch Orkest (Rotterdam Philharmonic Orchestra) plays Nikolai Rimsky-Korsakov‘s Scheherazade, Op.
+Conducted by Claus Peter Flor, the Rotterdams Philharmonisch Orkest (Rotterdam Philharmonic Orchestra) plays Nikolai Rimsky-Korsakov‘s Scheherazade, Op.
 35, a symphonic suite composed in 1888.
-Conductor: Claus Peter Flor.
 Recorded on Sunday, November 27th, 2011 at the main hall of De Doelen in Rotterdam, Netherlands.

 Based on One Thousand and One Nights (a collection of West and South Asian stories and folk tales compiled in Arabic during the Islamic Golden Age, it is often known in English as the Arabian Nights), Scheherazade is one of Nikolai Andreyevich Rimsky-Korsakov’s best-known orchestral compositions.

 - The Sea and Sinbad’s Ship (Largo e maestoso – Lento – Allegro non troppo – Tranquillo)

 This movement is composed of various melodies and contains a general A B C A1 B C1 form.
 Although each section is highly distinctive, aspects of melodic figures carry through and unite them into a movement.
 Although similar in form to the classical symphony, the movement is more similar to the variety of motives used in one of Rimsky-Korsakov’s previous works Antar.
 Antar, however, used genuine Arabic melodies as opposed to Rimsky-Korsakov’s own ideas of an oriental flavor.